 As the name suggests a call to action tells subscribers what you want them to do.
 This is the goal of your email newsletter.
 Even if you're in business, your CTA isn't always about making sales.
 Email marketing is about building a relationship with subscribers, so most emails will avoid the hard sell.

-Many studies say that more than 80% of the emails you send should be non-promotional.
-So, in addition to asking people to buy, your call to action might ask people to visit a product page, read a blog post, or download a free resource.
+Many newsletter email tips and studies say that more than 80% of the emails you send should be non-promotional.
+So, besides asking people to buy, your call to action might ask people to visit a product page, read a blog post, or download a free resource.
+An effective CTA: